cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Pentest Report

 A summary of all vulnerability reports, including observations on positive security measures.
-Target audience: executives.
+Target audiences: executives, security engineers, and developers.
 Includes:

-- Executive Summary (of tests performed)
+- Executive Summary
+  - Describes tests performed with criteria
-- Executive Analysis (testing efforts)
+- Executive Analysis
-- Methodology (based on asset type)
-- Methodology (for assessing risk)
+  - High-level summary of vulnerabilities
+- Scope of Work
+  - Target description
+  - Environment
+  - In-scope Testing Methodologies
+  - Assumptions and Constraints
+  - Test Methodologies
+  - Web app-specific issues (endpoints, fuzzing)
+  - Secure test cases
 - Summary of Findings
+  - Trends and critical issues
+  - Auto-generated graphs
-- Recommendations
+- Summary of Recommendations
+  - Highlights of the work we recommend to remediate findings
+- Post-Test Remediation
+  - List of details with type, severity, state, and resolution
+- Finding Details
+  - More information on each finding

 Within Cobalt, this is also known as a Report or a Final Report.